-Comet Face Baby is a series of collages and paintings made from the leftovers of the offset printing process of Yann Gerstberger’s debut monograph, Baby Comet Face.
-Each edition is heightened with oil stick mixing sometimes charcoal, soft pastel and indian ink sprayed with an air-brush.
+Comet Face Baby is a series of collages from the leftovers of the offset printing process of Yann Gerstberger’s debut monograph, Baby Comet Face.
+Each unique assemblage is heightened with oil stick, charcoal, soft pastel, and air-brushed India ink.
 All are titled and signed by the artist.

-Baby Comet Face is the debut monograph of French artist Yann Gerstberger (b.
-1983, Cagnes sur Mer, France), presenting more than 40 of his large scale textile tapestries and an extensive series of drawings, sketches, and collages straight from the artist's studio.
-Gerstberger’s work is set alongside essays by anthropologist-ethnobotanist Wade Davis and Mexican poet Gabriela Jauregui, generating hypertextual conversation between all three.
-In addition to the main volume, Baby Comet Face includes a 32-page annex of Gerstberger's exhibitions and large-scale murals.
-It was printed in a limited run of 800 copies, on 5 different paper stocks, with silk-screened cover.
-Published by Zulu Press c.
-2018.
+Baby Comet Face is Yann Gerstberger's (b.
+1983, Cagnes sur Mer, France) debut monograph, presenting more than forty of his large-scale textile tapestries and an extensive series of drawings, sketches, and collages straight from the artist’s studio.
+Gerstberger’s work is set alongside texts by anthropologist-ethnobotanist Wade Davis and Mexican poet Gabriela Jauregui.
+In addition to the main volume, Baby Comet Face includes a 32-page annex of Gerstberger’s exhibitions and large-scale murals.
+It was printed in a limited run of 800 copies, on five different paper stocks, with silk-screened cover.
+Published by Zolo Press in 2018.

 1:01’02” / 280 copies

-Diary of Guernica, Diary of a Senseless Work LP accompanies Beatriz Gonzalez’s manuscript of the same name, giving voice to the text as if streaming from the artist’s head.
+Diary of Guernica / Diary of a Senseless Work, LP accompanies Beatriz Gonzalez’s manuscript of the same name, giving voice to the text as if streaming from the artist’s head.
 The LP was produced at 280 copies, with two different silk screen sleeves.
 140 copies are signed by the artist, the other 140 copies are stamp-signed, and all are numbered.

 128 pp / 230 × 300 mm / 500 copies

-In 1981, Colombian artist Beatriz Gonzaléz (b.
-1938, Bucaramanga, Colombia) realized her own version of Picasso’s Guernica—a 12-meter tile mural named Mural Para Fábrica Socialista.
-Over the course of its year long production, Gonzaléz documented her daily toil, unfolding research, creative process, and occasional musings.
-Diary of Guernica / Diary of a Senseless Work presents her original handwritten diary, with Spanish transcription and English translation, mapping the twists and turns of this kaleidoscopic mind.
-It was printed in a limited run of 500 copies, and published by Zulu Press with support from La Oficina del Doctor c.
-2018.
+In 1981, Beatriz Gonzaléz (b.
+1938, Bucaramanga, Colombia) realized Mural Para Fábrica Socialista, her reinterpretation of Picasso’s Guernica.
+Over the course of its year-long production, Gonzaléz documented her daily toil, unfolding research, creative process, and occasional musing.
+Diary of Guernica / Diary of a Senseless Work presents her original handwritten diary, with Spanish transcription and English translation, mapping the twists and turns of her kaleidoscopic mind.
+It was printed in a limited run of 500 copies, and published by Zolo Press with support from La Oficina del Doctor in 2018.

 108 pp / 226 × 320 mm / 400 copies

-Philosophy from B to Z presents over 70 hanging sculptures by American artist B. Wurtz (b.
-1948, Pasadena, California), produced between 2006 and 2017; with original artworks and texts created for the book.
-It was printed in a limited run of 400 copies, in full color on three paper stocks, and published by Zulu Press c.
-2018.
+Philosophy from B to Z presents over seventy hanging sculptures by B. Wurtz (b.
+1948, Pasadena, California, US) produced between 2006 and 2017, with original artworks and texts created for the book.
+It was printed in a limited run of 400 copies, in full color on three paper stocks, and published by Zolo Press in 2018.